vladimirheart/tg_ref_b24_sup/docs/windows_setup.md

 ## 1. Install prerequisites
 1. Download and install [Microsoft Build of OpenJDK 17](https://learn.microsoft.com/java/openjdk/download#openjdk-17).
 During installation enable the option to set `JAVA_HOME`.
-2. Install Apache Maven 3.9+ from the [official binaries](https://maven.apache.org/download.cgi) and add the `bin` directory to the `PATH`.
-Restart the terminal so the new PATH is applied.
+2. (Optional) If you already have Maven installed globally you can keep using it.
+Otherwise the repository now ships with cross-platform Maven Wrapper scripts that will download Maven 3.9.6 on first run.

-> ℹ️  If you already use a JDK manager (SDKMAN!, IntelliJ, etc.) you only need to ensure that `java -version` prints 17.x and `mvn -v` reports Maven 3.9 or newer.
+> ℹ️  If you already use a JDK manager (SDKMAN!, IntelliJ, etc.) simply ensure `java -version` prints 17.x.
+The helper scripts prefer the local `mvnw`/`mvnw.cmd` and fall back to a global Maven installation if present.

 ## 2. Clone the repository
 ```powershell